nicuveo/sleep/src/Tutorial/Tumblr.md

 defined: one for `IO`, which does the actual signing, and one for `Identity`, intended for test purposes, which just adds parameters to the query string.
-Instances are also defined for all usual monad transformers, meaning you can simply derive MonadSign, and it'll simply forward to the monad at the base of your stack.
+Instances are also defined for all usual monad transformers, meaning you can simply derive `MonadSign`, and it'll simply forward to the monad at the base of your stack.

 Another monad for which we'll need to do some deriving is `HasNetwork`.
 It is